vmstio/vmstio/docs.vmst.io/content/post/2023/02/quarterly-report.md

 The instance went online on October 6, 2022.
 I did not open up for registration until October 26, and it was sometime later that I began taking contributions on Patreon.
-There were expenses paid to Masto Host, and but then a large bit of our initial expenses in moving to Digital Ocean were cut by a $200 credit.
+There were expenses paid to Masto Host, but then a large bit of our initial expenses in moving to Digital Ocean were cut by a $200 credit.

 As of February 6, 2023